APIhub-official/QR-Code-Generator/README.md

 - ✏️ Enter any text or URL to generate a QR code
 - 🔐 Requires an API key for secure access
 - 📸 Displays the QR code immediately after generation
-- 📥 Download the QR code as a `.png` image
 - 💬 Clear error messages for input validation
 - 🎨 Clean and responsive UI